pubcast/pubcast/handlers/webfinger/README.md

 # What's Webfinger?

 [Webfinger](https://en.wikipedia.org/wiki/WebFinger), a protocol for discovering objects on the server.
-It's used by Mastodon and is important for interop'ing with Mastodon.
+It's used by Mastodon and is important for interop'ing with Mastodon (and most ActivityPub servers).

 It lives at a special route: `GET /.well-known/webfinger`.